 What is a Latency Monitor?

+A latency monitor is a system that tracks the time it takes for your data to reach the destination and then return.
 Trying to get an accurate measure on this metric is not easy, which is why there are many different vendors that have made it their business to track, measure and monitor lag and latency.

 One of the most common areas where latency is at its most obvious is between 2 remote sites that are geographically separated by large distances.
 In human terms the latency that we measure is in milliseconds, which is incredibly small in terms of increments of time.

+The only time we can start noticing latency is when it rises above a human perceptible threshold.
 There are some crude methods of measuring the latency with built-in windows tools like ping and tracert, but if you want to measure multiple nodes and conduct simultaneous operations at once then you will need to use a purpose-written application.

 How Do We Perform a Network Latency Test?